-- The speed of being able to publish your thoughts is both a great feature and a great downfall of social media.
+- The speed of being able to publish your thoughts is both a great feature and a common downfall of social media.
 The time to edit or reflect must be self-imposed.

 - If in doubt over a post, or if something does not feel right, allow time for reflection before posting or ask a friend or colleague to review and provide feedback before posting.

-- Remember that satire or sarcasm is often misunderstood.
-Be careful how you use it.
+- Remember that satire and sarcasm are often misunderstood.
+Be careful how you use them.

 - Never underestimate the power of photographs and videos.
 They can help communicate your message in a creative, compelling way, but may also be easily misinterpreted, so use sound judgment in making selections.